bontoJR/RxChat/README.md

 RxChat
 ========

-Example of the chat develop using Rx, presented during mDevConf.
+Example of the chat develop using Rx, presented during mDevConf and Swift Aveiro.

 How to use
 -